 EURONADS - Phenology of key speices in rocky intertidal habitats: patellid limpets in changing world (co-ordinated by Dr. Louise Firth at NUI Galway)

-Context-dependency of effects of loss of species in real ecosystems (funded by the Royal Society)
+Royal Society: Context-dependency of effects of loss of species in real ecosystems (with Ian Donohue at Trinity College, Dublin).

 | || || |